evanocathain/GetTrainTimes/README.md

     10:43     11:34     51

 Nice and simple.
 For the input station names, you can use any format and an attempt will be made.
-However, it is generally best to the three letter station code defined by national rail since there could be more than one station with a similar name.
+However, it is generally best to use the three letter station code defined by national rail, since there could be more than one station with a similar name.
 To aid with this we provide a helper function to look up matched.
+For example, if you wanted to know the station code for
-For example, if you wanted to know the station code for waterloo:
+waterloo:

     $ GetTrainTimes -g Waterloo